surfer190/fixes/docs/openwrt/mikrotik-hap-ac2.md

 1. Download the Snapshot and snapshot upgrade.
 It is important to note that the referenced version on the [hap_ac2](https://openwrt.org/toh/mikrotik/hap_ac2) page does not include the LuCi browser interface.
 So it is better to use the files from the [firmware selector](https://firmware-selector.openwrt.org/?version=21.02.1&target=ipq40xx%2Fmikrotik&id=mikrotik_hap-ac2)
 2. Boot into a linux OS or Live CD and make sure `dnsmasq` is installed

     > `dnsmasq` is best [installed from source](https://thekelleys.org.uk/dnsmasq/docs/setup.html).
-But to use `ifconfig` you need `sudo apt install net-tools`.
+To use `ifconfig` you need `sudo apt install net-tools`.
 You also need to have `make` and `gcc` to compile.

-3. Create this script `loader.sh` (change the user and if your router defaults to `192.168.88.1` then this will work.
-Also change the file name to reflect your chosen.):
+3. Create this script `loader.sh` (change the user.
+If your router defaults to `192.168.88.1` then this will work - if not make sure to change the network address.
+Also change the `dhcp-boot` to reflect your chosen firmware.):

         #!/bin/bash
         USER=ubuntu